exercism/docs/using/solving-exercises/tdd.md

 When you're working in the code editor on Exercism's website, you can read the tests but you are not able to edit them.
 All tests will be executed each time you run them, regardless of any "skip" mechanisms noted in the test file.

-When there are multiple tests that fail, three website initially only displays the results of the first failure.
+When there are multiple tests that fail, the website initially only displays the results of the first failure.
 You can click on other failures to expand them, too!
 Sometimes the first result may not be the most informative.